✔ No account fees or minimums ✔ Up to 4.20% APY

 4. A Coin Can Last Around 30 Years

-Coins stay in circulation for about 30 years, which is when they become too worn to use.
+Coins stay in circulation for about 20 to 30 years, which is when they become too worn to use.
 At that time, the Federal Reserve takes them out of circulation and melts them down to use for other purposes.

 Recommended: How Do Federal Reserve Banks Get Funded?